Moonshine-IDE/Super.Human.Installer/Docs/creating-custom-provisioners.md

 ## Ansible/Scripts

-Place your Ansible playbooks, roles, or shell scripts within the version directory (e.g., in an `ansible/` or `scripts/` subdirectory).
-Your `Vagrantfile` (either the default one SHI generates or your custom template) should reference these scripts to perform the actual provisioning.
-Use the variables defined in the generated `Hosts.yml` within your Ansible playbooks.
+Place your Ansible playbooks, roles, or shell scripts within the version directory (e.g., in an `ansible/` the subdirectory).

 ## Testing Your Provisioner